Matthew Dale explores new algorithms, processing boards and interfaces for viewing images, all for improving airborne surveillance

 While low-power image processing solutions consuming less than a watt are available, most of them lack performance, according to Michael Grinberg, also of Fraunhofer IOSB’s department of video evaluation systems.
 At the other end of the spectrum, high-performance image processing systems that consume hundreds of watts of power are available.
 Grinberg noted that there is a lack of processors with a good trade-off between decent performance and low power – between 1W and 15W – especially at a reasonable price point for small series production.

-To this end Fraunhofer IOSB has established a project called Towards Ubiquitous Low-power Image Processing Platforms (TULIPP) under Horizon 2020.
+To this end a consortium consisting of seven partners, including Fraunhofer IOSB, has established a project called Towards Ubiquitous Low-power Image Processing Platforms (TULIPP) under Horizon 2020.
 TULIPP aims to provide vision-based system designers with a reference platform consisting of hardware, an operating system, and a programming tool chain for building embedded systems.

 ‘TULIPP develops a reference platform that defines implementation rules and interfaces to tackle power consumption issues, while delivering efficient computing performance for image processing applications,’ Grinberg explained.
 ‘Using this reference platform will enable designers to develop an image processing solution at a reduced cost to meet typical embedded system requirements: size, weight and power (SWaP).’